jgoguen/ansible_playbooks/README.md

 desktop, or server.
 In contrast to most system configuration setups, some different assumptions are made here:

-- Servers are mostly OpenBSD on the current stable release or occasionally Arch Linux.
+- Servers are OpenBSD on the current stable release or CentOS.
-  - OpenBSD is preferred, so the setup of an Arch Linux server may not yet be fully automated.
 - Laptop and desktop clients may be Fedora or macOS.
 - Servers are normally accessed using a non-root user.
 - Each system is a fresh OS install with a non-root user with `sudo`/`doas`